digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

     choco install -y hugo
     ```

+> When a new version of Hugo comes out you can update your Chocolatey package but running choco upgrade -y hugo

 ## Create a New Site

+Now that we have Hugo install, we need to create a new website.

 1. Open up a command prompt
-1. Navigate to the directory where you store your repositories
+1. Navigate to the directory where you store your repositories or code.
 1. Run the following to create a new Hugo site in a folder name, MyBlog

     ```cmd